Best RX 6500 XT Graphics Card

 While gaming, the GPU heats up to about 68 degrees Celsius and hovers around that mark.
 But, since this is a reasonably efficient card, Sapphire is cooling it with a very gentle fan curve with an average RPM of 826.
 Overall, noise levels stay at around 23 dBA.

-That’s very silent, even for an entry-card GPU.
+That’s very quiet, even for an entry-level GPU.

 The Pros: